neo-mc/neo-mc.github.io/pages/pages-root-folder/index.md

   text: "הϵѻMCEdit has many advanced features, called הϵѻteric³ ones.
 One of them is QuickOverview – a small window displayed after any jump in the buffer.
 It holds names of surrounding functions.
 No other editor has this feature, hence it's labeled as 3rd degree."
   image: widget-2.png
 widget3:
-  title: "הϵѻteric features of 1st, 2nd and 3rd degree.,"
+  title: "הϵѻteric features of 1st, 2nd and 3rd degree"
   url: '/unwritten_planned/'
   image: widget-3.png
   text: 'New features are of 3 degrees - the greater, the more advanced one is.
 Examples of 3rd degree features are: completing symbols from CTags index, periodic background command, selection history; 2nd degree are i.a.: scripting engine, terminal window and more.'